stuartbnicholson/lonefury/README.md

 - Dive Bombers:
     - Limit their turn
     - Avoid colliding with friends
+    - AI flight from the ORielly book

 - Bases
     - Firing - they fire from the domes!
     - Spawning dive bombers

-Try it out on an actual device

 ## History

+### 20-Mar-24

+- Cranking the ship
+- Bases
+    - Firing - they fire from the domes!
+- Try it out on an actual device

 ### 18-Mar-24